mbarosevic/steganography/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes, but also with short description of the implementation.

 ### Prerequisites

 * [Microsoft Visual Studio](https://visualstudio.microsoft.com/) - Full-featured IDE used to code, debug, test and deploy.

+### Technologies

+* .NET Framework 4.7.2
+* MetroSetUI
+* MaterialSkin

 ## Installation